EzerArch/SRB2ArchPack/releases/v0.0_prepack/README.md

 * MiscRealm: the 1st public maps posted on SRB2 Message Board.

-* Others except LiftBridge2.0: maps for OLDC.
+* Others except LiftBridge2.0 and MillCitadel_act3: maps for OLDC.

 * LiftBridge2.0: an updated that added beaches and a few changes (based on feedback, maybe)